-- There would be a significant decrease in the level of service provided to the tenant, and
+- There would be a significant decrease in the level of service provided to the renter, and

 - Future costly repairs could result if the maintenance works are delayed.

-A partial appliance failure, such as one of the stove hot plates not working is repaired as a priority so that the tenant is not inconvenienced for an extended period of time.
+A partial appliance failure, such as one of the stove hot plates not working is repaired as a priority so that the renter is not inconvenienced for an extended period of time.

 Responsive –Non-urgent works 14 days

-The Residential Tenancies Act 1997 states that tenants can request the Director, Office of Fair Trading, to conduct an investigation if the landlord has not carried out the repairs within 14 days.
+The Residential Tenancies Act 1997 states that renters can request the Director, Office of Fair Trading, to conduct an investigation if the landlord has not carried out the repairs within 14 days.

 Examples of works completed as non-urgent maintenance works include:

 - Damage to the clothes line or hoist

 - Damage to letter box which does not affect the security of the mail

 Cyclical or planned maintenance is directed by the Asset Improvement Group on a planned cycle to ensure the properties remain in good condition.
 This includes items such as internal and external painting, re carpeting and guttering replacement (see Cyclical Maintenance section).
 The annual budget is determined each year.